LiJiaBei-7/nrccr/README.md

 ### Model Training and Evaluation

 Run the following script to train and evaluate `NRCCR` network on Multi-30K.
+Besides, if you want use the clip as the backbone to train, you need to download the raw images from [here](https://github.com/multi30k/dataset) for Flickr30K.

 ```shell
 ROOTPATH=$HOME/VisualSearch